jbak2588/bling/README.md

 - Lelang(경매), POM(지역 쇼츠)
 - 다국어(Localization) + AppBar GEO 범위 설정

+## 📍 Privacy: Location Display Guidelines

+- Do not display a user's detailed street address (`locationParts['street']`) or their full `locationName` in feed/list/card UI without explicit user consent.
+- In feed or summary views, only show administrative area names and abbreviate them for privacy and consistency: use `kel.`, `kec.`, `kab.`, `prov.`.
+- Store both `locationName` (full address) and `locationParts` ({prov,kab,kec,kel,street,rt,rw}) in Firestore but respect user privacy when rendering summaries.

+These rules are intended to reduce accidental exposure of precise location data in public-facing lists and cards.
+Developers should follow `LocationHelper.cleanName` to normalize admin names before display or indexing.

 ## ✅ 폴더 구조    2025년 8월 19일 Ver 0.4.5 기준

 lib